10 Classic Cars That Make Excellent Daily Drivers

 Image Editorial credit: Rainer Herhaus / Shutterstock.com

 Another fan favorite is the Porsche 924, especially if you snag one from the early ‘80s model years.
 It was on the market from 1981-1993, but drivers today are still trying to get their hands on them.
-They are similar to the popular BMW 3-series and were equipped with much of the same features so as to compete well on the market.
+They are similar to the popular BMW 3-series and were equipped with many of the same features to compete well in the market.

 The 924 is designed as a two-door, 2+2 sports car with rear-wheel drive and a 150-hp engine.
 Handling on this Porsche is superb, and the 121.02-cubic-inch displacement turbo inline four-cylinder engine comes paired with a five-speed manual gearbox transmission.
 The 924 combines high-end performance with serious vintage vibes.